layer-3/ethtaipei/clearnet/docs/Broker.spec.md

 ### Authentication and Authorization
 - All operations are authenticated using cryptographic signatures
 - The system uses ECDSA signatures compatible with Ethereum accounts
-- Virtual channels implement a multi-signature scheme:
+- Virtual applications implement a multi-signature scheme:
-  - Channel creation requires signatures from participating parties (unless initial allocation is 0)
+  - Application creation requires signatures from participating parties
-  - Channel closure requires signatures from all designated signers
+  - Application closure requires signatures from all designated signers
-  - The exact payload format for signatures is yet to be determined
-- Separating participants from signers allows for any authorization model required by the application:
-  - Can support m-of-n signature schemes
-  - Enables third-party authorization or arbitration
+- Weight-based quorum signatures are supported for application governance:
+  - Each signer can be assigned a weight
+  - A quorum threshold determines the minimum total weight required for valid decisions
-  - Allows implementation of custom governance models
+  - This enables flexible governance models (m-of-n, third-party arbitration, etc.)
 - The broker maintains persistent connections with participants through WebSockets
+- Authentication uses a challenge-response mechanism to verify address ownership

 ### Multi-Chain Support
 - The system supports multiple blockchain networks (currently Polygon and Celo)